+ZWCAD stores the profile information in the system registry and saves it as a text file (an ARG file).
 ZWCAD also organizes essential data and maintains changes in the registry as required.
 If you make changes to your current profile during a ZWCAD session and you want to save those changes in the ARG file, you must export the profile.
 When you export the profile with the current profile name, ZWCAD updates the ARG file with the new settings.
 You can re-import the profile into ZWCAD to update your profile settings.